alimpfard/citron_book/libraryimports.md

 * Only the directly exported names inside the module are imported, unless explicitly requested \(more on this later\)
 * imported object will be added to the global scope of the program

+You can change the name of the explicit imports by assigning them in a block \(see example below\)

 ### Importing something from the standard library

 The standard library is not very extensive, but it does have most of the essentials.